Nadezhda Krupskaya: Political career

+Russian Revolution

 After the Russian Revolution in 1917, she was appointed deputy to Anatoliy Lunacharskiy, the People's Commissar for Education, where she took charge of Vneshkol'nyi Otdel of the Adult Education Division.
 She became chair of the education committee in 1920 and was the deputy education commissar (government minister) from 1929 to 1939.

 Krupskaya was instrumental in foundation of the Soviet educational system itself.
 She was also fundamental in the development of Soviet librarianship.

 Krupskaya became a member of the Central Committee of the Communist Party of the Soviet Union in 1924, a member of its control commission in 1927, a member of the Supreme Soviet in 1931 and an honorary citizen in 1931.
 Hilda Ageloff reportedly traveled to interview Krupskaya in 1931 for the newspaper Brooklyn Daily Eagle.

-In December 1922, just after Lenin had suffered a second stroke, Krupskaya had a violent quarrel with Stalin, who was demanding access to Lenin, when she argued that he was too ill.
-On 23 December, she wrote to Kamenev complaining that the "vile invectives and threats" that Stalin had directed at her were the worst abuse she had suffered from a fellow revolutionary in 30 years.
-When Lenin learned of this incident in March, he threatened to break off relations with Stalin.

-After the death of Vladimir Lenin in January 1924, Krupskaya grew closer to the political positions of Grigory Zinoviev and Lev Kamenev in Party debates.
-Factions that would later form throughout the 1920s included the Trotsky-led Left Opposition, the Stalin-led "Centre", and the Bukharin-led Right Opposition.
-From 1922 to 1925, Zinoviev and Kamenev were in a triumvirate alliance with Stalin's Centre, against Trotsky's Left Opposition.
-Krupskaya supported them against Trotsky, though in more conciliatory language than they used, declaring in 1924 that "I don't know whether Trotsky is guilty of all the deadly sins of which he is accused."
-In 1925, Krupskaya attacked Leon Trotsky in a polemic reply to Trotsky's tract Lessons of October.
-In it, she stated that "Marxist analysis was never Comrade Trotsky's strong point."
-In relation to the debate around socialism in one country versus permanent revolution, she asserted that Trotsky "under-estimates the role played by the peasantry."
-Furthermore, she held that Trotsky had misinterpreted the revolutionary situation in post-World War I Germany.